shifasomji/nn-proposal/index.md

 Impact Questions:
 1. Do we expect different errors rates for different sub-groups in the data?

+We do not expect different error rates for different sub-groups in the data.
+We anticipate that the neural network will perform the same for all of the sub-groups.

 2. What are likely misinterpretations of the results and what can be done to prevent those misinterpretations?

+It might be difficult for the general public to interpret the results.
+Thus, it will be important to make sure that only doctors and trained pathologists can access the results and interpret them in a correct manner.

 3. How might we impinge individuals' privacy and/or anonymity?

+To protect individuals' privacy, we will make sure to anonymize all tissue images and delete all images after the completion of the project.